Web Analytics

 What are some symptoms of organizational knowledge management challenges?

-Knowledge management challenges can manifest themselves in many ways, but common symptoms include:
+Knowledge management challenges can manifest themselves in many ways, but a few common symptoms include:

-• Frustrated staff: staff feel like they’re spending too much time hunting for information, can’t find what they’re looking for, or heavily rely on knowing who to ask
+• Staff feel like they’re spending too much time hunting for information or can’t easily find what they’re looking for.

-• Loss of valuable knowledge when critical staff members retire or leave
+• Loss of valuable knowledge when key staff members leave the organization.

-• Information, data, and knowledge are leaking out of an organization through unsanctioned adoption of cloud platforms
+• Files, data, reports, and other knowledge assets are leaking out of the organization.

-Fortunately, all of these challenges can be addressed through good knowledge management practices!
+Fortunately, all of these pain points can be addressed through good knowledge management practices!

 What’s the role of security in knowledge management?